Sleeping Pills: Understanding Use, Abuse, Addiction Treatment, and Rehab

 An Inability to Focus

 It is much harder for people who are using sleeping pills to focus.
 This is because the chemicals in the sleeping pills affect the brain and make concentration harder.
-So, if you notice that someone around you just cannot focus on the present moment and the environment around you, then he or she could be on sleeping pills.
+If a loved one cannot focus on the present moment and the environment around, then he or she could be on sleeping pills.

 People who are abusing sleeping pills frequently run out of their prescriptions.
 For this reason, they may try to shop around to find as many doctors as possible who will prescribe them so that they can get more sleeping pills.
 This drug-seeking behavior is typical for other types of drugs too, such as opioids.